 Accessibility requirements (see 1.4.A.6).

-For conversions of assistance where the total number of units in the Covered Project is less than the original number of units in the Converting Project (this includes de minimis reductions), confirmation that the reduction will not result in discrimination based on race, color, religion, national origin, sex, disability, or familial statu.
+For conversions of assistance where the total number of units in the Covered Project is less than the original number of units in the Converting Project (this includes de minimis reductions), confirmation that the reduction will not result in discrimination based on race, color, religion, national origin, sex, disability, or familial status.

 For Conversions of assistance where the Covered Project’s unit configuration is different from the unit configuration of the converting project, confirmation that the conversion will not result in discrimination based on race, color, national origin, religion, sex, disability, or familial status.